 10. Il Santo Bevitore: Tuscan dishes with a gourmet twist

 Crossing the Ponte Vecchio into the hip and trendy neighbourhood of Oltrarno across the river, I dined at a modern Tuscan restaurant, Il Santo Bevitore.
-This was a recommendation of the Citalia Concierge and was an excellent choice if you enjoy good food in relaxed but elegant surroundings.
+This was a recommendation of the Citalia Concierge and must be one of the best restaurants in Florence, if you enjoy good food in relaxed but elegant surroundings.
 It was obviously popular with both locals and visitors and was getting busy as I arrived, so do ask your hotel to make a reservation.
 The white walls and simple wooden furniture were mixed with white table linen, heavy silver cutlery and fine glassware for an elegant take on the neighbourhood trattoria.

 The young staff were friendly and attentive, dressed in that trendy waiter’s uniform of jeans, with black t-shirts and aprons.
 Everything I ate was absolutely delicious, starting with a selection of different breads and a fresh local white wine.
 I ordered a small plate of spinach filled ravioli, in a butter sauce with shrimps and a wafer of grilled cheese, followed by a tender Carpaccio of marinated beef scattered with salad leaves and shavings of pecorino and egg yolks.
 The meal was completed with a mulled wine ice-cream served on a rosemary and raisin cake, surrounded by a pool of creamy custard and cubes of quince jelly.
 This is also a good choice if you are travelling solo as there are seats at the bar that are great to enjoy the atmosphere without feeling out of place.

-If you go: Il Santo Bevitore, Via di Santo Spirito, 64/66 near the Ponte all Carraia, Florence.
+If you go: Il Santo Bevitore, Via di Santo Spirito, 64/66 near the Ponte alla Carraia, Florence.
 My three course dinner with wine, water and service was around €50.

 A final snack at La Prosciutteria di Firenze